 The other hotel that I can recommend is The Aubrey (http://www.theaubrey.com/).
 More expensive than Le Reve, this lovely hotel with just 15 rooms is situated at the base of the Cerro San Cristobal in the Bellavista neighborhood.
 Fun, hip, restaurants are just around the corner and the staff is unlike anything I’ve ever encountered; I didn’t want to leave the room or the hotel.
 And the bar!
 My god, the bar!

 Santiago, and Chile as a whole, is not really known for the culinary charm but I had the pleasure of visiting a few restaurants that I would gladly return to.

-If you only have one night in Santiago, I would go to Miguel Torres (http://www.restaurantemigueltorres.cl/) located just off of Vitacura.
+If you only have one night in Santiago, I would go to La Bodeguita de Miguel Torres (https://www.labodeguitamigueltorres.cl/) located just off of Vitacura.
 A truly stunning restaurant with lovely ambiance and food, you will find a plethora of options that will even satisfy the vegetarian in the group.

 For a slight change in food, or perhaps just something a bit more traditional(ish) is Los Cuates (http://www.restaurant-loscuates.cl/).
 There’s nothing overly special in the décor but the staff are amazing and the food (all Mexican) is outstanding!

 If you stay at La Reve, there are a number of restaurants on the small street that the hotel shares.
 Luco’s Hamburgueseria is a charming place that only serves burgers but has great happy hour drinks and makes a mean pisco sour.
 And as of this writing, there’s a charming guy named Juan who will keep you happy all night long!
 And on the same street, just a few doors down, is El Huerto (http://www.elhuerto.cl/), a cool yet calm vegetarian restaurant that was a welcomed retreat from much of the heavier food